Body Mass Index (BMI) Calculator

 What is BMI and how is it calculated?

-Body Mass Index (BMI) is a simple ratio of weight to height.
-In metric units: BMI = weight(kg) / [height(m)]².
-In imperial units: BMI = weight(lbs) / [height(in)]² × 703.
-This tool supports both systems and calculates instantly in your browser.
+The concept is simple: your weight is divided by the square of your height.
+In metric units, the formula is BMI = weight(kg) / [height(m)]².
+In imperial units, the formula is BMI = weight(lbs) / [height(in)]² × 703.
+The tool supports both systems and performs the calculation instantly in your browser.

 Disclaimer: This BMI calculator is for general information and adult screening only and is not medical advice.